jinwooro/QSS/README.md

 # <a name="all-in-one"></a> How to run the HOHA simulation (all-in-one command)

-Running the HOHA simulation needs some preparation processes.
+Running the HOHA simulation requires some preparation processes.
 For instance, the syntactic translation from stateflow  &rarr; Hybrid Input Output Automata (HIOA) &rarr; HOHA needs to be done.
 For convenience, these can be done in one single all-in-one command.

 ```
 python3 simulation.py <solver> <Time> [config] <FilePath>